checkly/docs.checklyhq.com/site/content/jobs/frontend-developer.md

 - Hands-on experience with UX design.
 - Experience with building SaaS tools for developers.
 - Experience working remotely in a distributed team.
+- Having no desire to rewrite the whole product in React 😉

 ## What we offer
 - Competitive salary.
 - Flexible work hours.
 - Work with the latest technologies.